-How to Open Your Garage Door Without Power: Quick & Safe Tips
+How to Open a Garage Door Without Power: Step-by-Step Guide

 Imagine pulling into your driveway after a long day, only to find your garage door won’t budge.
 The power is out, and your car is either locked outside or stuck inside.
 Knowing how to open a garage door with no power can save you from the stress of being trapped or locked out.
 In this guide, we’ll explore safe, simple steps to manually open your garage door from either side and what to do when the power returns.